 Birthstones?
 Know What Your Birthstone MeansBy Gemone Diamonds

 What superior way to celebrate a birthday than with a birthstone?
 Usually found in the form of a ring or pendant, Birthstones are gemstones associated with different qualities that represent the month of birth in the Gregorian calendar.

-How these gemstones were associated with different months isn’t wholly clear but, like all traditions, they evolve over time.
+How these birthstones and gems were associated with different months isn’t wholly clear but, like all traditions, they evolve over time.
 Some believe birthstones come from Biblical times when a priest’s breastplate was adorned with twelve different colored gems.
-The 1st century AD Jewish historian Josephus is said to have believed there was a connection between the twelve stones in Aaron’s breastplate, connected to the twelve tribes of Israel, the twelve months of the year and the twelve signs of the zodiac.
+The 1st century AD Jewish historian Josephus is said to have believed there was a connection between birthstones and meanings, the twelve stones in Aaron’s breastplate, connected to the twelve tribes of Israel, the twelve months of the year and the twelve signs of the zodiac.

 As the tradition advanced, people wore a different gem each month as a sort of talisman, believing each stone held certain powers.
 And evenly, specific gemstones became attached to specific months.

 It was in the year 1912 that the American National Association of Jewelers created a birthstone list.
 Although it was controversially developed for financial purposes, the list is now accepted worldwide as the definitive list of birthstones, with some months taking on more than one gemstone.

-There are off-course numerous legends and myths about birthstone healing powers and their healing influence.
-According to these legends, wearing a gemstone during its assigned month heightened its healing powers.
+There are off-course numerous legends and myths about birthstones healing powers and their healing influence.
+According to these legends, wearing a birthstones and gems during their assigned month heightened their healing powers.
 For the full effect, people needed to own all twelve and rotate them monthly.

 Whether you take this as true relies entirely on your faith, but it never hurts to add a colorful gemstone to your collection with its own very special meaning.

-January’s garnet symbolizes passionate friendship, devotion, vitality, and balance and is most popular in its reddish-brown color.
-It’s also available in shades of purple, pink, red, brown and colorless.
+January’s birthstones symbolize passionate friendship, devotion, vitality, and balance and are most popular in their reddish-brown color.
+They are also available in shades of purple, pink, red, brown and colorless.

 February’s amethyst represents sincerity and security.
 Its rich color – ranging from deep violet to pale lavender – is associated with royalty and nobility.